septentrio-gnss/uBloxCorrectionsWithSeptentrio/user/README.md

 git clone https://github.com/septentrio-gnss/uBloxCorrectionsWithSeptentrio.git
 ```

+For obtaining the PointPerfect library please consult uBlox.
+Then put it in the pp folder inside include directory and make sure that the path to it is correct.

 ## LIST OF PARAMETERS

 Below are several tables with all the information about the gluecode execution arguments.
 These are divided into 4 sections, each with a different theme.